FOGO

 After the relocation of the two clubs, Shoalwater Bay Cricket Club became the summer tenant, and the Safety Bay Football Club relocated to the reserve in 2009 from Georgetown Reserve to be the winter tenant.
 Stan Twight is currently the home to these two clubs.
 The reserve is also used by the Rockingham Masters AFL Club and additionally to host Cricket Country Week matches run by the Western Australian Cricket Association.

-In 2016 the City developed an initial master plan for the Stan Twight Reserve.
-The purpose of the 2016 Stan Twight Reserve Master Plan (STRMP) was to determine a set of actions to be implemented to meet community need.
+The City developed an initial master plan for the Stan Twight Reserve in 2016, which was reviewed and updated by Hames Sharley in 2022.
+The purpose of the Stan Twight Reserve Master Plan (STRMP) was to determine a set of actions to be implemented to meet community need.
 This included defining the infrastructure and facilities that should be delivered over the life of the plan, and the expectation of how the reserve will function into the future.

-The project is scheduled to commence construction in the 2023/2024 financial year and there is a requirement for an updated site analysis and master plan to be developed.
+The project is scheduled to commence construction in the year 2024/2025.

 Project update